clause-bielefeld/clause-bielefeld.github.io/python.md

 Using the command line, many Anaconda applications can be accessed more directly and in the desired directory.
 For example, in Linux you can run ``jupyter-lab`` and ``jupyter notebook`` to run Jupyter Lab and Jupyter Notebook, respectively.

+To use Anaconda from the command line, it must be *initialized* in the command line interface.
+To see if this is the case, start a Terminal (Linux / Mac) or Powershell (Windows) session.
+If conda is initialized, the prompt (see [here](teaching/cli/)) will be preceded by ``(base)``, i.e. you will see ``(base) user@host:~$``.
+This indicates that (a) conda is initialized and (b) you are currently in the default *base* environment (see next section).

+When installing Anaconda, you will be asked if conda should be initialized by default.
+If ``(base)`` is missing, you can try running the command ``conda init`` (and then restarting the terminal), or (on Windows) using the *Anaconda Prompt* (from the Start menu) instead of Powershell.

-### Managing Environments
+### Managing Environments and Installing Modules

- Anaconda includes conda, a package manager, which can be used to set up separate Python environments, each condaining each own Python version and additional modules.
-Althought managing environments using conda is not necessary for beginners, it is very useful if working on larger projects with more dependencies.
+ Anaconda includes conda, a package manager that can be used to set up separate Python environments, each containing its own version of Python and additional modules.
+Although managing environments with conda is not necessary for beginners who mainly rely on pre-installed modules from the [Python Standard Library](https://docs.python.org/3/library/index.html), it is **highly recommended** for larger projects with more dependencies.

- Conda environments can be both managed in the Anaconda Navigator and using the command line.
-A comprehensive guide for getting started with conda can be found [here](https://conda.io/projects/conda/en/latest/user-guide/index.html)
+ To manage conda environments from the command line, make sure *conda* is initialized (as indicated by the ``(base)`` prefix, see previous section). ``(base)`` indicates that you are currently in the default *base* environment.

+ **Additional environments** (e.g. for new projects) can be created using the command ``conda create --name myenv``, where ``myenv`` can be replaced with any name for your environment.
+(Note that it is also possible to create environments with specific Python versions, e.g. ``conda create --name myenv python=3.8``.
+To delete environments, run ``conda remove --name myenv --all``.).
+Once created, you can switch to the new environment with ``conda activate myenv`` (where ``myenv`` is replaced with the respective environment name).

+ With the environment enabled, you can now start **installing additional Python packages / modules**.
+This can be done through *conda* itself, e.g. using the command ``conda install numpy`` to install NumPy.
+(The actual commands can be easily found via Google, e.g. searching for "conda install nltk" will take you to a subpage of [https://anaconda.org](https://anaconda.org) where you can find a command to copy&paste).
+Alternatively, you can use *pip* to install new packages.
+To do this, you must first install pip itself (with ``conda install pip``).
+Then you can install e.g. NumPy with ``pip install numpy``.
+(Again, Google will lead you to the commands for the packages you want to install).
+ Using either *conda* or *pip* should work in most cases, but sometimes packages on *pip* are more up-to-date.

+ Conda environments can also be **accessed in Jupyter Notebook/Lab**.
+This requires two additional steps: First, in the activated environment, run ``conda install -c anaconda ipykernel`` (or ``pip install ipykernel`` if you are using *pip*), followed by ``python -m ipykernel install --user --name=myenv`` (replacing ``myenv`` with the name of the environment).
+After this (and restarting any running sessions) you should be able to select the environment in Notebook/Lab.
+(More detailed instructions can be found [here](https://medium.com/@nrk25693/how-to-add-your-conda-environment-to-your-jupyter-notebook-in-just-4-steps-abeab8b8d084).)

+ Further information on conda environments (and instructions for how to manage environments in the Anaconda Navigator) can be found [here](https://conda.io/projects/conda/en/latest/user-guide/index.html).

 ## 2. Getting started with Python